 The Urban Collaborative Community Research Initiative (UCCRI) was established in 2021 with funds from the Julian Grace Foundation to support interdisciplinary, community-engaged research projects that address key challenges faced by cities, especially—but not limited to—health equity, environmental justice, transportation, and sustainable urban development.

 Grants for up to $25,000 for up to twelve months of work will be awarded in the Spring Quarter of 2024.
 Applications due Winter Quarter of 2024 to be awarded for 2024-2025 academic year.
 Interdisciplinary teams of

 Urban Collaborative faculty, staff, and students are encouraged to apply for funding for research projects co-designed with community partners and external colleagues.
 Ideally, these grants will be used to accelerate early-stage research projects that have the potential to win larger external grants as they mature.

-The application timeline for academic year 2023-2024 is outlined below and the maximum award is $25,000.
+The application timeline is outlined below and the maximum award is $25,000.
 Note that you are strongly to review the

 FAQ before applying.